I have got a new job

 If you get a new job, it is worth checking your insurance policies.
 When your life changes, it usually impacts your insurance needs.

 Your employer is obliged to insure you against work-related accidents.
 However, outside work the mandatory industrial insurance will not cover you.
-That’s why it’s a good idea to have leisure accident insurance, so that you are covered when you are off work.
+That’s why it’s a good idea to have accident insurance, so that you are covered when you are off work.

 Does it take less or more time to get to your new job?